 A real hidden gem; as soon as I stepped through the doors I felt a million miles away from the rest of the world.
 20 Degrees South is a family run hotel with just 35 rooms.
 The service here is really personal and I immediately felt right at home.
-If you can tear yourself away from the peace and tranquillity, the hotel is really well located for getting out and exploring the local restaurants and bars in Grand Baie.
+If you can tear yourself away from the peace and tranquility, the hotel is really well located for getting out and exploring the local restaurants and bars in Grand Baie.
 Dining options at the hotel are flexible so you can swap your evening half board meal for lunch and enjoy dining out.

-Tailor-made itinerary idea in Mauritius
+Tailor-made itinerary ideas in Mauritius

 Relax and enjoy Mauritius from your base at a small boutique hotel on the northwest of the island.

-This ten day break is a luxurious stay in one of Mauritius' top five-star hotels.
-With a fabulous location on a sandy beach it is hard to find a better place to escape the cold British winters.
+This ten-day break is a luxurious stay in one of Mauritius' top five-star hotels.
+With a fabulous location on a sandy beach, it is hard to find a better place to escape the cold British winters.